pythonexcels/pythonexcels.github.io/_posts/2009-09-29-Basic-Excel-Driving-With-Python.md

     this construct, you can efficiently transfer one- or two-dimensional blocks of data.
 In the first example, cells (3,1) through (3,4) are assigned to the list [5,6,7,8].
-The next line uses the Excel-style cell address “A4:D4” to assign the results of the operation ``[i for i in range(9,13)]``.
+The next line uses the Excel-style cell address specifier “A4:D4” to assign the results of the operation ``[i for i in range(9,13)]``.
 In some cases, it may be more intuitive to use the Excel-style naming.

 9. Assign a formula to sum the numbers you inserted